Subject Leader: Mrs V. Buckel

 - Perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.

 - Learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence.

 - Understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations

 We use Charanga Musical School and BBC 10 Pieces to support the teaching of music from Reception to Year 6.
-The children will explore 2-3 musical genres each year during dedicated music sessions but will also develop their music skills through topic work when appropriate.
+The children explore 2-3 musical genres each year during dedicated music sessions but also develop their music skills through topic work, when appropriate.

 Music Home Learning Videos

 Please click on the link to watch some of the musicial activities carried out by our children during home learning.

 Music Yearly Curriculum Overview 2020/2021